turn0609/AI_listicle/README.md

 I find it extremely frustrating that many students (and people in general) are unwilling to face difficult situations, Instead, turning to GenAI to create a solution for them.
-While I understand that AI itself is very beneficial for society (I use AI in my everyday life as well), GenAI should be prompting warning signs that people need to be able to think and carry through actions by themselves.
+While I understand that AI itself is very beneficial for society (I use AI in my everyday life as well), GenAI should be prompting warning signs that people need to be able to think and perform actions by themselves.